2012–13 Manchester United F.C. season: Premier League

 The fixtures for the 2012–13 league season were announced on 18 June at 09:00 BST.

-United's first game was away from home at Goodison Park to Everton on 20 August 2012, a game that they lost to a goal by Marouane Fellaini in the 57th minute.
-It was United's first Premier League opening game defeat since 2004.
+Manchester United began their Premier League campaign with a 1–0 defeat at Goodison Park to Everton on 20 August 2012, with Marouane Fellaini scoring the only goal in the 57th minute.
+It was the first time United had lost their opening league fixture since 2004.

 United then returned to Old Trafford where they played against Fulham.
 The game started with Fulham taking the lead in third minute through a Damien Duff goal, a goal which marked Fulham's first goal at Old Trafford since 2006.
 United levelled the game seven minutes later through a spectacular volley from Robin van Persie who scored his first goal for United after joining the team a week before.
 United then took the lead in the 35th minute through Shinji Kagawa who, like Van Persie, scored his first United goal.
 Rafael made the scoreline 3–1 just five minutes before half-time.
 In the second-half Fulham managed to reduce United's lead after an own goal by United defender Nemanja Vidić, who collided with goalkeeper David de Gea and back-heeled the ball into the net.

-United's next game was against Southampton, and Southampton took shock 1–0 and 2–1 goal leads through Rickie Lambert and Morgan Schneiderlin before a Van Persie hat-trick saved United at the death after he earlier missed a penalty.
+United's next game was against Southampton at St Mary's Stadium.
+The hosts took a shock 1–0 lead through Rickie Lambert, before Van Persie equalised for United.
+In the second half, Morgan Schneiderlin gave the hosts the lead again, before United were awarded a penalty after Jos Hooiveld fouled Van Persie; his spot kick was saved by Southampton goalkeeper Kelvin Davis.
+In the 87th minute, Van Persie atoned for his penalty miss by scoring his second goal of the game, before heading in a stoppage time winner from Nani's corner, completing his hat-trick.

 In the next game, United thrashed Wigan 4–0 with summer signings Alexander Büttner and Nick Powell scoring their first goals.
 Hernández and Scholes also got on the scoresheet.
 United's next game was against archrivals Liverpool.
 Liverpool took the lead but United fought back with goals from Rafael and a penalty from Van Persie and won the game 2–1.
-United then suffered a 3–2 loss at the hands of Tottenham.
-Tottenham took a 2–0 lead.
+United then suffered a 3–2 loss at the hands of Tottenham, who took a 2–0 lead.
 At half-time, Wayne Rooney made his return and contributed with an assist, but Tottenham held on take victory.